 When it comes to deciding on a property to purchase in NYC, most people think about condos and co-op apartments.
 There are several differences between these two types of apartments.
 Depending on your needs, one will be better than the other.
-But if you’re on the fence about what type of NYC property to buy then, townhouses should also be a consideration.
+But if you’re on the fence about what kind of NYC property to buy then, townhouses should also be a consideration.
 These are those mostly historic buildings, sometimes called brownstones, which always appear in every movie or TV drama set in NYC.
 Besides being beautiful and unique, they provide a level of privacy that won’t find in any other NYC building.
 But owning one also means taking on the responsibility of maintaining it.
-Something you don’t have to worry about with a condo building as any maintenance will be handled by the management.
+The management will handle something you don’t have to worry about with a condo building as any maintenance.

-To help you decide which one would suit you best, this article takes a close look at both property types.
+To help you decide between condo vs. townhouse, we take a close look at both property types.
 If it’s clear in your mind what you’re looking for in a property, then it should look pretty obvious which one is the right fit for you.

 Similar to a townhouse, but unlike a co-op, a condo is a real property that you own.
 You get your deed and tax bill that you’ll own free and clear.
 You’ll still be bound by some rules and restrictions from the condo board.
 But at nothing like the level, you would experience in a co-op apartment.
 You’ll also pay common charges to cover the buildings management fees and operating costs.
 This frees you from any responsibility to look after maintenance and building upkeep.
 But you’ll still be responsible for any maintenance in your lot.
 While you will have to share the building with other residents, you’ll also get access to the building’s amenities.
 For instance, a pool, gym, restaurant or roof deck.